curateteaching/digitalpedagogy/keywords/hacking.md

 * Copy of Artifact: forthcoming
 * Creator: [MIT](http:web.mit.edu)

-“The word hack at MIT usually refers to a clever, benign, and ‘ethical’ prank or practical joke, which is both challenging for the perpetrators and amusing to the MIT community (and sometimes even the rest of the world!)”
-This website is an online exhibition of hacks that have been produced at the school over the years.
-It provides a good starting point for discussions of the history and anthropology of hacking (use with Levy and Coleman), hacking as engineering (Izawa), and the ambivalence and liminality associated with the practice.
+This website is an online exhibition of hacks that have been produced at MIT over the years.
+There the word is usually used for "a clever, benign, and ‘ethical’ prank or practical joke, which is both challenging for the perpetrators and amusing to the MIT community (and sometimes even the rest of the world!)”
+The site provides a good starting point for discussions of the history and anthropology of hacking (use with Levy and Coleman), hacking as engineering (Izawa), and the ambivalence and liminality associated with the practice.
 As alum Michael Snively writes on the MIT admissions blog, “Sure MIT loves the aftermath of the hack, postering the admissions site and the MIT homepage with them whenever they happen, but MIT HATES hackers when they’re actually putting up a hack.”

-> MATT: Can you begin this annotation with a sentence of your own rather than using a quotation?

 ### “The Tinkering Studio.”
 ![screenshot](images/hacking-tinkering_studio.png)